jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t1007-hash-object/default/divergences.md

     CF: copy_templates at init-db.c:101:27
     CT: Jump to external code for memset
     RF: Jump to external code for memset
   Occurrences: 6

 LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:44:15
-    CT: Jump to external code for readdir64
-    RF: Jump to external code for readdir64
-  Occurrences: 57

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:55:7
-    CT: Jump to external code for lstat64
-    RF: Jump to external code for lstat64
-  Occurrences: 12

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:56:8
-    CT: Jump to external code for __errno_location
-    RF: Jump to external code for __errno_location
-  Occurrences: 12

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:62:7
-    CT: Jump to external code for lstat64
-    RF: Jump to external code for lstat64
-  Occurrences: 12

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:66:18
-    CT: Jump to external code for opendir
-    RF: Jump to external code for opendir
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:72:4
-    CT: Jump to external code for closedir
-    RF: Jump to external code for closedir
-  Occurrences: 6

-LibraryCallRemoved